rm2thaddeus/video-timeline-analyzer/docs/DEVELOPMENT_SETUP.md

 After successfully setting up your development environment:

-1. Complete the project structure by creating core directories
+1. Download the TransNetV2 weights as described above.
-2. Implement the GPU utility module in `src/utils/gpu_utils.py`
+2. Complete the project structure by creating core directories.
-3. Begin developing core functionality according to the roadmap
+3. Begin developing core functionality according to the [Roadmap](ROADMAP.md).

 For any issues, consult the troubleshooting section or create an issue on the project's GitHub repository.